Millennium Park: Lurie Garden

 The Lurie Garden is a 2.5 acre public garden located at the southern end of Millennium Park; designed by landscape architecture firm GGN (Gustafson Guthrie Nichol), Piet Oudolf, and Robert Israel, it opened on July 16, 2004.
-The garden is a combination of perennials, bulbs, grasses, shrubs and trees.
+The garden is a combination of perennials, bulbs, native prairie grasses, shrubs and trees.
 It is the featured nature component of the world's largest green roof.
 The garden cost $13.2 million and has a $10 million financial endowment for maintenance and upkeep.
 It was named after philanthropist Ann Lurie, who donated the $10 million endowment.
 The garden is a tribute to the city, whose motto is "Urbs in Horto", Latin for "City in a Garden".
 The Lurie Garden is composed of two "plates".
 The dark plate depicts Chicago's history by presenting shade-loving plants, and has a combination of trees that will provide a shade canopy for these plants when they fill in.
 The light plate, which has no trees, represents the city's future with sun-loving perennials that thrive in heat and light.